Find out how your age affects your nutritional needs, and what you should be eating for a healthy, balanced diet...

 Women who are considering starting a family should ensure they are consuming enough calories, folic acid and minerals such as iron and calcium.

-Calcium-rich foods - To ensure you're getting the required amount of calcium, you need to eat three servings from the dairy group each day (1 serving = 200ml milk, one small pot yogurt, 30g cheese).
+Calcium-rich foods - To ensure you're getting the required amount of calcium, you need to eat three servings from the dairy group each day (1 serving = 200ml milk, 150g yogurt, 30g cheese).
 If you're pregnant there are some dairy foods you should avoid including unpasteurised milks, soft cheeses and soft blue cheese - this includes products made from unpasteurised goat and sheep's milk.
-If you don't eat dairy, try calcium rich plant products such as kale, broccoli, spinach, beans and fortified soy products such as tofu.
+If you don't eat dairy, try calcium-rich plant products such as kale, broccoli, spinach, beans and fortified plant-based milk alternatives.
 Other useful food sources include canned fish with bones, such as salmon and sardines.

 Wholegrains – Make time for breakfast.
-Try fortified wholegrain cereals or porridge oats with chopped fruit or a handful of nuts and seeds like flaxseeds.
-A proper breakfast will provide fibre and several key vitamins.
+Try fortified wholegrain cereals or porridge oats with chopped fruit or a handful of nuts and seeds including flaxseeds.
+A proper breakfast will provide fibre and several key micro-nutrients.

 Low salt – Official guidelines suggest that adults should consume no more than 6g salt per day (less for children).
 Check information on the back of the pack before you buy ready meals or sandwiches – for a main meal you should aim to eat no more than 2.5g salt.
 Use alternative seasonings when cooking – garlic, black pepper, chilli, lemon juice, fresh herbs and spices.
 Taste before you season with salt.